Sunday, April 26, 2020

 We have paid enough.

-Although we can get stuffed animals for $0.86 apiece and iPhones for $1000, we haven't done a full accounting of the cost of shifting manufacturing to China.
+we can get stuffed animals for $0.86 apiece and iPhones for $1000,

 What's the cost of dissolving America's network of small towns, leaving only urban centers?